ppy/osu-wiki/wiki/Tournaments/o!ET/2021/en.md

 ## Organisation

-The osu!European Tournament 2021 was run by various community members.
+The osu!
+European Tournament 2021 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |